 1. Come Up With an Idea

 This step may seem obvious to most, but when I was a kid, I would usually just start writing a story without having any semblance of what it would be about.
-This type of flee-flowing, stream-of-consciousness writing can be interesting if you’re a well-practiced writer but not so much when you’re 10 years old.
+This type of free-flowing, stream-of-consciousness writing can be interesting if you’re a well-practiced writer but not so much when you’re 10 years old.
 As I wrote in a previous blog, it helps to “tap into the Source” to glean ideas, but truthfully, ideas can come from anywhere: movies or T.V. shows you’ve watched, conversations you’ve had with friends, or even other books you’ve read.
 As for me, the basic kernel of the idea for Danger Peak came from a videogame I played when I was a kid, the old-school, 8-bit Nintendo game “ExciteBike.”
 In the game, you can create any kind of course you want (this was one of the esteemed “programmable” games for the original NES), including building large jumps and ramps.
 I tried creating one ramp that went all the way to the sky, like a mountain, and I wondered what would be at the top of such a strange, mysterious mountain.
 Voila.
 The idea for Danger Peak came to me.

 2. Outline the Plot

 Despite my teachers’ protestations, I hated writing outlines to my stories in grade school and usually avoided them altogether.
 Big mistake.
 It’s incredibly difficult writing a solid story from beginning to end without any basic plot outline.
 Again, if you’re an experienced writer and want to surprise yourself, this may be the way to go, but for the majority of us, most readers will likely be bored if they don’t know where you’re taking them.
 Even after all these years, I tried writing the full-length novel version of Danger Peak without a beat-for-beat breakdown of the story structure but quickly abandoned this task when I got stuck.
 Having the list of chapters and short summaries at my side made the writing so much easier; I always knew where I was in the story and mostly where I wanted to go.
 (Picture a filmmaker with Post-It notes on his wall scrambling the scenes around trying to piece his movie together.)
-Even if you don’t know precisely where the story is heading (again, you might want to surprise yourself), it greatly helps to even have a general idea of what your endgame is.
+Even if you don’t know precisely where the story is heading (again, you might want to surprise yourself), it greatly helps to have a general idea of what your endgame is.
 As many writers attest, the ending is everything.
 You can have lackluster writing but a killer ending, and you will still have a very decent story worth reading again and again.

 3. Create a Character Sheet